Skip to content

 Indirect calorifier / indirect-fired water heater

-Most common in commercial projects.
-A separate heat source (gas boiler, heat pumps, biomass) warms the DHW via an internal coil or external plate.
-This works perfectly for hospitals, hotels, and educational institutions because potable water remains separate from plant circuits.
+This type of calorifier is most common in commercial projects.
+A separate heat source (gas boiler, heat pumps, biomass) warms the water via an internal coil or external plate.
+This works perfectly for hospitals, hotels, and educational institutions because potable water (water that is safe for drinking/ingesting) remains separate from plant circuits.

 Direct calorifier / direct-fired water heater

-The tank has its own burner or electric elements.
-Handy for small sites, off-gas areas or backup duty.
-Simple to install, but running costs (especially electricity) limit scalability.
+With a direct calorifier, the tank has its own burner or electric elements.
+This is particularly useful for small sites, off-gas areas or backup duty.
+These calorifiers are simple to install but running costs (especially electricity) limit their scalability.

 Storage calorifier (single coil/twin coil)

-Emphasises the storage element.
-A single coil suits a single primary source; a twin coil allows you to blend sources, for example, solar in the base, a dedicated hot water boiler, or a heat pump on top, for efficient year-round coverage.
+A single coil suits a single primary source, and a twin coil allows you to blend sources.
+For example, a solar system in the base, a dedicated hot water boiler, or a heat pump on top, to provide efficient year-round coverage.

 Advantages of Calorifiers

 So why choose a calorifier over like-for-like water heaters?
-These are the practical advantages that building operators will notice in their day-to-day operations.
+These are the practical advantages that you’re likely to notice in your day-to-day operations.

 Choosing the Right Calorifier: Key Considerations

-Selecting a vessel is primarily a sizing exercise, followed by detailed engineering considerations.
+Selecting the right calorifier for your property is primarily a sizing exercise, followed by detailed engineering considerations.
 Use this checklist to verify that your specification is appropriate before committing to a purchase.
+If you need assistance, our team of plumbing contractors can conduct a site visit to help you identify the best calorifier for your needs.

-Correct sizing – Base calculations on actual hot water usage patterns rather than optimistic assumptions.
+• Correct sizing: Use data to base calculations on actual hot water usage patterns rather than assumptions.

-Materials & corrosion – Stainless steel vs glass-lined mild steel depends on water chemistry and budget.
-Watch for galvanic corrosion when dissimilar metals come into contact; specify isolation and anodes where necessary, especially in areas with hard water.
+• Materials & corrosion: Stainless steel vs glass-lined mild steel depends on both water chemistry and budget.

-Integration – Indirect calorifiers pair neatly with heat pumps/gas supply plant and renewable energy sources; twin coil or secondary plate sets widen your range of options.
+• Integration: Indirect calorifiers pair with heat pumps/gas supply plants, and renewable energy sources, while twin-coil or secondary plate sets widen your range of options.

 Maintenance: Do Calorifiers Need Much Attention?